Wasp (Cumbria) Limited

 Wasp (Cumbria) Limited, based in Barrow-in-Furness, was created to develop an innovative sustainable renewable energy idea, for which they have filed a patent.
 In addition, they looked at other environmental projects, such as ‘oil spill recovery’, and where value engineering could have a positive effect on new and existing systems.

 Wasp (Cumbria) Limited wanted to develop an innovative tidal and wave energy device, and approached the Lancaster University Renewable Energy Group (LUREG) for help.
-Lancaster University Renewable Energy Group, based in the Engineering Department, carries out research into conversion of energy from water sources, including waves and tides of the sea, and land-based hydro power.
-Aspects of renewable energy production, such as system condition monitoring and economics, also form strong research themes.
+Lancaster University Renewable Energy Group, based in the Engineering Department, researches conversion of energy from water sources, including waves and tides of the sea, and land-based hydropower.
+Aspects of renewable energy production, such as system condition monitoring and economics, also form active research themes.

 - Advanced manufacturing

 - Small-scale model testing

 A group of eight MEng students from the Engineering Department worked with the local wind, and tidal power company WASP (Cumbria) Limited to develop and test a prototype tidal turbine under the supervision of Dr Stephen Quayle of the Lancaster University Renewable Energy Group.
 The team completed the design and manufacture of the flotation platform, power-take-off system, and the associated control and instrumentation.
 Small-scale model testing was also finished in the Engineering Department’s water flume.

 The team undertook this work as part of their fourth-year group project.
 All MEng students at Lancaster University's Engineering Department complete an extended group project in collaboration with industry, which allows them to apply their skills and create solutions to real-life business problems.